Kraeber Law Office Serving Brentwood

 California provides some of the strongest workplace harassment protections in the nation.
 The Fair Employment and Housing Act (FEHA) prohibits harassment in all workplaces with five or more employees.
 Unlike federal law, which limits employer liability under certain conditions, California holds employers accountable for failing to prevent or stop harassment.

 • Employer Liability and Responsibilities: Employers must take steps to prevent and address harassment in the workplace.
 These responsibilities include implementing anti-harassment policies, conducting regular training, and taking immediate corrective action when harassment occurs.
-If an employer fails to meet these obligations, a Brentwood workplace harassment lawyer can help employees file complaints with the California Department of Fair Employment and Housing (DFEH) or pursue civil litigation.
+If an employer fails to meet these obligations, a Brentwood workplace harassment lawyer can help employees file complaints with the California Civil Rights Department (formerly the Department of Fair Employment and Housing) or pursue civil litigation.

 • Filing a Workplace Harassment Claim: Victims of workplace harassment have several legal options.
-Filing a complaint with the DFEH is often the first step in pursuing justice.
-The DFEH will investigate the claim, and if it finds evidence of misconduct, it may take enforcement action or issue a right-to-sue notice.
-A Brentwood workplace harassment attorney can guide employees through this process and ensure that all legal deadlines and procedural requirements are met.
+Filing a complaint with the California Civil Rights Department or the Equal Employment Opportunity Commission is often the first step in pursuing justice.
+These agencies will review the claim, and if they find evidence of misconduct, they may take enforcement action or issue a right-to-sue notice.
+A Brentwood workplace harassment attorney can guide employees through this process and help them comply with all applicable deadlines and procedural requirements.

 • Compensation and Remedies for Workplace Harassment: Employees who experience harassment may be entitled to compensation for lost wages, emotional distress, and other damages.
 In some cases, courts may award punitive damages to punish employers for particularly egregious conduct.
 A Brentwood workplace harassment lawyer can seek the maximum compensation available and help clients restore their professional reputations.